turingschool/career-development-curriculum/module_three/m3_repeat_plan.md

 2. In addition to ensuring your alumni portfolio is in good shape, which 2 options will you choose to work on this mod to further your professional development?

+3. Do you want to participate in Job Shadowing this module?

-3. How will you know at the end of this module that you have successfully completed your professional development goals?
+4. How will you know at the end of this module that you have successfully completed your professional development goals?

-4. How will you contribute to the Microaggressions Gear Up?
+5. How will you contribute to the Microaggressions Gear Up?

-5. How else would you like to contribute to Gear Up discussions this module?
+6. How else would you like to contribute to Gear Up discussions this module?

 *Allison will review all plans and may follow up with you on your goals throughout the module.*